Undergraduate study

 UCAS Application

 All candidates wishing to apply for an undergraduate place at Oxford must submit a UCAS application online.
 UCAS is the Universities and Colleges Admissions Service, the central organisation that processes all applications for entry to higher education in the UK.
+Applications for entry close in the October before the year you wish to commence studying.

 For further details about the application procedure, including how to choose a course and a college, please refer to the Undergraduate Admissions pages of the University website.